Wisbech & Fenland Museum: Ancient Egyptian

 W&F houses a Victorian collection of artefacts which illustrate much about the Egyptian lives and beliefs.
 A dismembered mummified hand is mounted on a red velvet cushion.
 Other items include a mummified cat, idolets of Osiris, Isis and Horus and canopic jars and several stelae (gravestones).
 W&F has an Egyptian handling collection which is very popular with school parties and groups of other visitors.

 Artworks

 165 of the museum's paintings and sculptures are available to view online.
-The collection includes international figures such as Napoleon, and Charles I of England as well as others with local connections such as Baron Peckover, John Thurloe, Thomas Clarkson, and William Ellis (missionary) and scenes including local Woad production.
+The collection includes international figures such as Napoleon and Charles I of England as well as others with local connections such as Baron Peckover, John Thurloe, Thomas Clarkson and William Ellis (missionary) and scenes including local Woad production.

 Photography

 The Fading Images website lists more than 100 photographers in Wisbech.
 More than any other town in Cambridgeshire.
-The W&F collection includes 19th-century photographs of Wisbech and the surrounding area by Samuel Smith; topographical images of East Anglia taken by Herbert Coates in the 1920s, Wisbech building and street scenes photographed by Geoff Hastings in the 1950s and 1960s and photographs in the 1970s by George Annis.
+The W&F collection includes 19th-century photographs of Wisbech and the surrounding area by Samuel Smith; the Lilian Ream collection, topographical images of East Anglia taken by Herbert Coates in the 1920s, Wisbech building and street scenes photographed by Geoff Hastings in the 1950s and 1960s and photographs in the 1970s by George Annis.